K4PT41N/nandgame_solutions/Solutions/Computer/computer_levels.md

 # Computer Levels
 ## Introduction
-In this category, you learn about the CPU and memory, and how they are built using logic gates and more complex logic abstractions constructed from these gates.
+In this category, we learn about the CPU and memory, and how they are built using logic gates and more complex logic abstractions constructed from these gates.

 ## Solutions Description